lizhophardt/CFP-Funding-Tool/docs/deployment/railway.md

 ## Quick Railway Deployment

 Railway provides an easy way to deploy the wxHOPR Airdrop Service with automatic builds and deployments.
+This service now uses PostgreSQL for persistent storage of secret codes and usage tracking.

+> **⚠️ IMPORTANT**: Starting with v2.1.0, this service requires a PostgreSQL database.
+Railway provides PostgreSQL as an add-on service.

 ## 📋 Environment Variables for Railway